 If you are backing up a database that uses cell encryption keys, you should ensure that all sensitive data is encrypted first before back-up commences.
 Before back-up, remove the cell encryption key references from the database itself.
 If key references are not removed from the database, they will be stored within the database back-up.
 This should be avoided from a security point of view.
-If you are backing up a database that is both cell and TDE encrypted, perform the above instructions for the cell encryption keys before continuing with the following instructions for backing up a TDE encrypted database.
+If you are backing up a database that is both cell and TDE encrypted, perform the above instructions for the cell encrypted database.